 Symbols of Themis

-Themis was associated with several objects which are associated with justice and law even in modern parlance because of her.
+Themis was associated with several objects related to justice and law.
 These are the scales, which symbolize her ability to weigh compassion with justice and to shift through evidence and use her wisdom to make the right choice.

 Sometimes, she is depicted wearing a blindfold, which symbolizes her ability to be impartial and her foresight.
 However, it must be noted that the blindfold is a more modern conception of Themis and arose more in the 16th century than during the ancient Greek civilization.